olga-zats/AdvSemiSegImprv/README.md

   #### Experiment 3.1
   The first part of the third experiment consist in training the model, where discriminator recieves as input a label probability map, that has been previously average-pooled with a kernel of the predefined size.
 We tried out 2 kernel sizes: 107 and 321 (amounts to global average pooling).

-  To perform trainng and evaluation, run the following script:
+  To perform training and evaluation, run the following script:
   ```
   bash ave_pool.sh
   ```